pkumar4141/SAT/TASK_3_README.md

-normally /usr/src contains buil and release of kernel and hardware
+normally `/usr/src` contains old build and release of kernel and hardware

 to resolve it
 run
-sudo apt-get autoremove -y in ubuntu machines
+`sudo apt-get autoremove -y` in ubuntu machines

+other tha ubuntu machines

-in other check the current kernel relese
+check the current kernel relese

-uname --kernel-release or uname -r
+`uname --kernel-release` or `uname -r`

-delete linux headers and linux images whih are not in use
+delete old linux headers and linux images